thelocalh0st/thelocalh0st.github.io/_posts/2023-03-23-http-rate-limit-bypass.md

 ## Bypass Techniques

-To bypass rate limiting, we can leverage certain headers that allow us to manipulate the request and present ourselves as different clients with varying IP addresses.
-Here are some of the key headers we can use:
+To outsmart rate limiting, we'll use some clever headers that let us pretend to be different clients with fancy IP addresses.
+Here are the secret headers we'll play with:

 1.  `X-Forwarded-For`: Modify this header to include a different IP address for each request.
+It's like wearing different disguises.

-2.  `X-Originating-IP`: Change the IP address in this header to make it appear as if the request is originating from a different source.
+2.  `X-Originating-IP`: Change the IP address in this header to make it appear as if the request is coming from a different source.
+We're masters of deception!

 3.  `X-Remote-Addr`: Set this header to a different IP address for each subsequent request.
+It's like teleporting to a new location every time!

 4.  `X-Remote-IP`: Modify this header to specify a unique IP address for each request.
+We're like chameleons, blending into our surroundings!

 5.  `X-Client-IP`: Alter the IP address in this header to present yourself as a different client.
+We're shape-shifters!

-6.  `X-Forwarded`: Manipulate this header to forward the request to a different dimension, metaphorically speaking.
+6.  `X-Forwarded`: Manipulate this header to send the request to a different dimension, metaphorically speaking.
+We're bending the rules of space and time!

 7.  `X-Forwarded-Host`: Change the host specified in this header to trick the server into believing it's a different request.
+We're pulling off illusions!

 8.  `X-Host`: Modify this header to present a different host IP address.
+We're the masters of disguise!

-9.  `X-Forwarded-Server`: Use this header to specify a different server IP address.
+9.  `X-Forwarded-Server`: Use

+ this header to specify a different server IP address.
+We're playing tricks on the server!

 10.  `X-Real-IP`: Play with this header to show off your real (fake) IP address.
+We're like magicians, revealing the unreal!

 ## Performing the Test using Burp Suite

-Burp Suite is a powerful web application security testing tool that facilitates testing for rate limit bypasses.
-Here's how you can leverage Burp Suite to perform the test:
+Now it's time to unleash the power of Burp Suite, our trusty ally in the bug bounty hunt.
+Follow these steps to perform the rate limit bypass test:

 1.  **Set up Burp Suite**: Download and install [Burp Suite](https://portswigger.net/burp) on your system.
-Set up your browser to use Burp Suite as a proxy.
+Make your browser use Burp Suite as a proxy.
+Burp Suite is our ninja gear!

-2.  **Intercept the request**: Launch Burp Suite and navigate to the target application.
-Intercept the request you want to test by clicking on "Proxy" -> "Intercept" and ensuring the "Intercept is on" button is enabled.
+2.  **Intercept the request**: Launch Burp Suite, go to the target application, and intercept the request you want to test.
+Just click on "Proxy" -> "Intercept," and make sure the "Intercept is on" button is enabled.
+We're ready to strike!

-3.  **Modify the headers**: In the "Intercept" tab of Burp Suite, locate the request headers and add the desired bypass headers mentioned earlier.
-Adjust the IP address in the header value to a different IP for each subsequent request.
+3.  **Modify the headers**: In the "Intercept" tab of Burp Suite, find the request headers and add the secret bypass headers we learned earlier.
+Change the IP address in the header value to a different IP for each subsequent request.
+We're pulling off the header heist!

     Example:

     <br>

     ```